-The mission of the Colorado PTA is to make every child's potential a reality by engaging and empowering families and communities to advocate for all children.
+PTA is to make every child's potential a reality by engaging and empowering families and communities to advocate for all children.
 The benefits of familyschool-community partnerships are many: higher teacher morale, more parent involvement, great student success, and more.
-That is why PTA developed the Guide, a tool for empowering people to work together with an end goal of building family-school partnerships and student success.
+That is why PTA developed the onal Standar Family-School Partnerships Implementation Guide, a tool for empowering people to work together with an end goal of building family-school